tursodatabase/libsql/README.md

 extension and only later escaped to the wild as an independent library.)

 Test scripts and programs are found in the **test/** subdirectory.
-Addtional test code is found in other source repositories.
+Additional test code is found in other source repositories.
 See [How SQLite Is Tested](http://www.sqlite.org/testing.html) for additional information.